THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 There are a few US dark sky park options to choose from that are seasonally optimal for stargazing.
 These range from

-• Acadia in the Northeast to
+- Acadia in the Northeast to

-• Mount Rainier in the Northwest,
+- Mount Rainier in the Northwest,

-• Yellowstone in Wyoming,
+- Yellowstone in Wyoming,

-• the Badlands in South Dakota, and
+- The Badlands in South Dakota, and

-• Big Bend in Texas.
+- Big Bend in Texas.

 In 2007, the Natural Bridges National Monument in Utah became the world’s first designated dark-sky park.
+Glacier Point in Yosemite is a popular summer viewing location for amateur astronomers.

-Death Valley stargazing
+Death Valley Stargazing, USA

 When it comes to stargazing best spots are often determined by how far away from the bright lights of the city they are, and Death Valley is far from the cityscape of Los Angeles and San Diego.